yashsakhuja/GymBrain/README.md

 https://youtube.com/playlist?list=PLsliPlpqH8JD9Iy1A3WiiSEGPMvpX3voq&feature=shared

 ### Step 2: Upload Your Latest Health Report
-Upload your most recent health report, which is analyzsd to assess your vitals and create a customized gym plan that suits your fitness goals.
+Upload your most recent health report, which is analysed to assess your vitals and create a customised gym plan that suits your fitness goals.

 ### Step 3: Data Processing & Prompt Engineering
 We apply advanced prompt engineering to process the scraped data and format the exercises in a user-friendly list.
 Each exercise comes with a YouTube video link to guide you through proper execution.